-Fair value investments had the following movements between valuation methodologies between 31 December 2021 and 31 December 2022:
+Fair value investments had the following movements between valuation methodologies between 31 December 2022 and 31 December 2023:

-Change in valuation methodology (2021 to 2022) Value as at 31 December 2022 £'000 Explanatory note Discounted offer price to earnings multiple 2,840 Sale did not materialise Cost and price of recent investment (calibrated and reviewed for impairment) to revenue multiple 2,271 Revenue multiple more relevant based on current trading Revenue multiple to cost and price of recent investment (calibrated and reviewed for impairment) 1,924 Recent funding round Cost and price of recent investment (calibrated and reviewed for impairment) to third party valuation - earnings multiple 942 Third party valuation conducted Cost and price of recent investment (calibrated and reviewed for impairment) to offer price 10 Third party offer received
+Value as at 31 December 2023 Change in valuation methodology (2022 to 2023) £'000 Explanatory note Cost and price of recent investment (reviewed for Revenue multiple more relevant impairment or calibration) to revenue multiple 6,392 based on current trading Revenue multiple to cost and price of recent investment (reviewed for impairment or calibration) 1,030 Recent funding round Cost and price of recent investment (reviewed for impairment or calibration) to discounted offer price 51 Third party offer received

 The valuation will be the most appropriate valuation methodology for an investment within its market, with regard to the financial health of the investment and the IPEV Guidelines.
-The Directors believe that, within these parameters, these are the most relevant methods of valuation which would be reasonable as at 31 December 2022.
+The Directors believe that, within these parameters, these are the most appropriate methods of valuation as at 31 December 2023.

-FRS 102 and the SORP requires the Company to disclose the inputs to the valuation methods applied to its investments measured at fair value through profit or loss in a fair value hierarchy.
+FRS 102 and the SORP requires the Company to disclose the inputs to the valuation methods applied to its investments measured at FVTPL in a fair value hierarchy.
 The table below sets out fair value hierarchy definitions using FRS 102 s.11.27.